Pivotal-Life-Sciences-DS/jargon4jarvis/investment.md

 - "Strategics": Big Pharma companies
 - "Syndicate": group of investors that pool capital to invest in deals together
 - "Tranche": split investments into parts giving money to businesses over time
-- "Warrant coverage": investor receives warrants along with initial investment, giving them the right to purchase additional shares at a set price in the future
 - "Redemption selling": process by which shareholders can sel ltheir shares back to a company
 - "Reverse merger": private company acquires publicly traded company, making the private company public without going through typical IPO process
+- "Wall-crossing": Sharing material non-public information with potential investors while ensuring they can't trade on that data
+- "Warrant coverage": investor receives warrants along with initial investment, giving them the right to purchase additional shares at a set price in the future

 - DSPAC
 - Reverse inquiries